 orphan page cover - page in a basket

 What is an Orphan Page?
-Basics, SEO Importance & How to Fix
+Basics & How to Fix

 Learn about orphan pages and why they aren't ideal for SEO.
 Discover simple ways to identify and fix orphan pages with this guide.